-3 Distinguishing Contrastive Focus, Discourse-New and Discourse-Given suggests that there cannot be a unitary F-marking in the syntax for both contrastive focus and a putative informational, discourse-new, focus, precisely because the phonology relies on the syntactic representation to identify which are contrastive focus constituents and which not.
-F-marking should be restricted to contrastive focus, as has been the case in many works on focus, including Jackendoff (1972) and Rooth (1992 et seq.).
-But discourse-newness or givenness of constituents cannot go unmarked in the syntax.
+3 Distinguishing Contrastive Focus, Discourse-New and Discourse-Given because the phonology relies on the syntactic representation to identify which are contrastive focus constituents and which not.
+F-marking should be restricted to contrastive focus, as has been the case in many works on focus, including Jackendoff 1972 and Rooth 1992 et seq.
+But discourse newness or givenness of constituents cannot go unmarked in the syntax.
 Both semantic/pragmatic interpretation and phonological interpretation rely on some indication in the syntax of the status of a constituent on the given-new dimension.
-Noncontrastive discourse-given constituents distinguished in their prosody from are noncontrastive discourse-new constituents in English.
+Noncontrastive discourse-given constituents distinguished in are their prosody from noncontrastive discourse-new constituents in English.
 This is shown by the accentless status of given constituents in the response to the wh-question in (8).
 It is shown as well by the rendition of the sentence Wittgenstein brought a glass of wine over to Anscombe in (9), where a discourse-given constituent follows what is an otherwise all-new sequence of constituents which moreover contains no contrastive focus.

 The second controversy addressed in this note concerns the syntactic marking for contrastive focus and for the property of discourse-newness and/or givenness.
-The data on the phonology of contrastive focus alluded to above
+The data on the phonology of contrastive focus alluded to above suggests that there can't be a unitary F-marking in the syntax for both contrastive focus and a putative informational, discourse-new, focus, precisely